ddasutein/KGS-Summary-SIF-Reddit/README.md

 _______

-### Special Login Bonus on August 5 and 6 for the Nagoya Aqours Happy Party Train Live Concert
+### INSERT ADDITIONAL INFO HERE

-* Scouting tickets for both days
+* USE BULLET POINTS

 _______

 KLab Games Station airs every week on Thursday at 12 PM Japan time.
 You can watch it live on Facebook, YouTube, or [Twitch](https://www.twitch.tv/klabgamesstation).
+Note, this time chart does not reflect Daylight Saving Time (DST).
+You may adjust the time accordingly from Japan Time.

 Time Zone | Time (12hr format) | Time (24hr format)
 :--|:--|:--